Sega Mega Drive

 Mega-CD

 In early 1991, Sega announced the Mega-CD (Sega-CD in USA).
 This was an add-on that was designed to expand the capacity of games, by providing a faster CPU, more memory, an additional PCM sound chip, and some enhanced graphics capabilities.
-Whilst the Mega Drive ran games from 1MB or 2MB cartridges, the Mega-CD extended this masively using new CD-ROM technology to a theoretical maximum of 640MB of data.
-Only 6 million Mega-CD units were eventually sold.
+Whilst the Mega Drive ran games from 1MB or 2MB cartridges, the Mega-CD extended this massively using new CD-ROM technology to a theoretical maximum of 640MB of data.
+With this new capacity, games developers saw the opportunity to introduce Full-Motion Video (FMV) into their games.
+Other developers re-released older Mega Drive games but with more levels or added FMV sequences and music.

 32X